 Ms. Sabrah Witkamp

 My name is Sabrah Witkamp and I have a Masters in Public Health Education from Western Kentucky University and a Masters in Educational Leadership from the University of North Florida.
 (What can I say, I am a lifelong learner!)
-I have my teaching certificate from the State of Florida and am embarking on my my third year teaching at OSCS.
+I have my teaching certificate from the State of Florida and am embarking on my my fourth year teaching at OSCS.
 After working at the Florida School for the Deaf and the Blind for many years, I love all students.
 With that passion to teach all students, I also carry a huge responsibility to create a safe space for both the mistakes and growth.
 I love anything outdoors, especially if I am with my family.
 We only have one planet Earth and my intention is for everyone become good stewards of our planet by teaching and modeling best practices.

 Ms. Chandler Day